Ronald R. Blanck

 Lt.
 Gen. (Ret.)
 Ronald Ray Blanck, D.O. (born October 8, 1941) was the 39th Surgeon General of the United States Army, from 1996 to 2000.
-He is a Doctor of Osteopathic Medicine (D.O.) and is the only such physician ever appointed Surgeon General of the Army.
+He is a Doctor of Osteopathic Medicine (D.O.) and is the first osteopathic physician ever appointed Surgeon General of the Army.
 He was also president of the University of North Texas Health Science Center at Fort Worth from 2000 to 2006.
 He is the former chairman of the board of regents of the Uniformed Services University of the Health Sciences.

 Early life and education

 Blanck was born in Lancaster, Pennsylvania, on October 8, 1941.
 He is a graduate of Juniata College and the Philadelphia College of Osteopathic Medicine and is board certified in internal medicine.

 Career

 Military career

 He began his military career in 1968 as a medical officer and battalion surgeon in the Vietnam War.
 He retired 32 years later as the Surgeon General of the U.S. Army and commander of the U.S. Army Medical Command, with more than 46,000 military personnel and 26,000 civilian employees throughout the world.

 During his military career, he also served as commander of Walter Reed Army Medical Center; first commander of the North Atlantic Region Medical Command; and Director of Professional Services and Chief of Medical Corps Affairs for the U.S. Army Surgeon General.
 Other assignments included Assistant Dean of Student Affairs at the Uniformed Services University School of Medicine; Chief of the Department of Medicine at Brooke Army Medical Center; Commander, Berlin Army Hospital; and Commander, Frankfurt Regional Army Medical Center.